By Charles Moreau Harger in 1892

 The solution of the problem confronting the cattle raisers came through the construction of the railroads across Kansas.
 In 1867 the old Kansas Pacific Railroad, now the Kansas Division of the Union Pacific, was being built from Kansas City along the valley of the Kansas River due west across the state.

 One of the first comers was an Illinois stock-dealer, Joseph G. McCoy, to whom is due the honor of originating the Kansas and Texas cattle trails.
 He was familiar with the situation in the Lone Star State, and conceived the idea of forming a great shipping point on the new railroad.
-He was encouraged by the officials and arrangements were made for the location of the proper yards at Abilene, a station one hundred and sixty-five miles from Kansas City, situated in the midst of a richly-grassed prairie section, admirably adapted for grazing grounds of incoming herds.
-The town had less than a dozen houses, and was within less than thirty miles of the end of the road, as then completed.
+He was encouraged by the officials and arrangements were made for the location of the proper yards at Abilene, Kansas, a station 165 miles from Kansas City, situated in the midst of a richly-grassed prairie section, admirably adapted for grazing grounds of incoming herds.
+The town had less than a dozen houses, and was within less than 30 miles of the end of the road, as then completed.
 Yards were built and steps were taken to induce the cattlemen to make this a point from which to ship their herds.

 A single horseman was dispatched on a lonely ride across Indian-infested prairies to send every herd he could encounter to the new shipping place.
-He went southwest, crossing the Arkansas River near the site of the present city of Wichita, thence into the Indian Territory.
+He went southwest, crossing the Arkansas River near the site of the present city of Wichita, Kansas and then into the Indian Territory.
 It was some time before he found any of the straggling herds, and when he did he could with difficulty induce the drovers to believe that they would be treated with respect and fairness, so used were they to the violence of the old course.
-However, many were convinced, and a herd of nearly two thousand head, belonging to some Californians, was the first to break the northern end of a trail over which so many million restless hoofs were destined to travel.
-About thirty-six thousand cattle, one percent of Texas’ supply, reaching Abilene that season, and every drover went back well pleased with the facilities afforded.
+However, many were convinced, and a herd of nearly 2000 head, belonging to some Californians, was the first to break the northern end of a trail over which so many million restless hoofs were destined to travel.
+About 36,000 cattle, one percent of Texas’ supply, reaching Abilene that season, and every drover went back well pleased with the facilities afforded.
 The first shipment from Abilene was made September 5, 1867, and was celebrated by an excursion of Illinois stock dealers coming in a special train to see the start.
-Money was lost on the year’s business, both from damage to the droves by floods and Indian raids, and because of the prejudice in the East against Texas beef, then considered by many too wild for use.
+However, money was lost on the year’s business, both from damage to the droves by floods and Indian raids, and because of the prejudice in the East against Texas beef, then considered by many too wild for use.